UPDATED: NOVEMBER 02, 2022 | 1 MIN READ

-You can count on your agent to refer companies with a relationship with your insurance company and who have delivered at least satisfactory services to the agent’s other clients who have filed water or fire damage claims.
-That existing relationship with your insurance company can often translate into an expedited claims process.
+In addition, they can refer companies with a relationship with your insurance company and who have delivered at least satisfactory services to the agent’s other clients who have filed water claims in the past.

 Even with the agent’s recommendation, you should check for the following: